arpitrathore055/arpitrathore055/README.md

 <h1 align="left">Hi 👋!
-I'm Arpit Rathore</h1>
+I'm Arpit Rathore<br>💼 Analyst Trainee at Deloitte USI, Hyderabad | 🚀 Exploring tech and problem-solving</h1>

 ###

-📚 I'm currently learning Spring Boot,Java<br> ⚡ In my free time I love listening songs, travelling, probelm solving</p>
+📚 I’m currently working at Deloitte USI as an Analyst Trainee, where I’ve undergone training in NetSuite ERP, Java, and SQL.
+Alongside my role, I’ve earned the Zuora 101 Certification and continue to expand my expertise in enterprise solutions and backend development.

+⚡ Beyond work, I enjoy problem-solving, exploring new places, and immersing myself in music.

 ###